Barth Syndrome Trust logo

 Over £300 000 funded so far through UK efforts

-As at 2023 BS UK has have funded over £300 000 in different research projects related to Barth syndrome.
+As at 2024 BS UK has funded over £300 000 in different research projects related to Barth syndrome.

 If you are a scientist interested in this multidisciplinary condition, please contact us to see how we can help.